Connecticut Registered Agent.co

 The Registered Agent Requirement

-Our agent product in Connecticut is $99 a year.
-List our information on the filing and your personal address never sees the public record.
+Using your home address as the agent address makes it part of the state record, findable through any Connecticut entity search.
+Our agent service in Connecticut is $99 a year; list our information on the filing and your personal address never sees the public record.

 Common Questions